uriva/rmmbr/README.md

 ```

 If your data is sensitive, you can encrypt it by adding an `encryptionKey` parameter:

+Produce a secret for e2e encryption:

+Produce a secret via the cli: `rmmbr secret`.

 ```js
 const cacher = cloudCache({